 and, therefore,

-In the \emph{unbalanced} case, instead, the considered scenario is characterized by $n-1$ sources, e.g., sources from 1 to $n-1$, with values of $\lambda_i$ ($i=1,\ldots,n-1$) sufficiently large to satisfy the corresponding constraints of type (\ref{eq5NN}).
-In this case, $\lambda_{\rm unb}$ is the smallest value of $\lambda_n$ such that the operational point lies on the border of the feasible region.
-This corresponds to considering the hyperplane associated with $p=1$ and $k_1=n$ in (\ref{eq5NN}), thus obtaining
+The \emph{unbalanced} case, instead, refers to the portion of the achievable region characterized as follows: $N-1$ sources, e.g., sources from 1 to $N-1$, are associated with values of $\lambda_i$ ($i=1,\ldots,N-1$) sufficiently large to satisfy the corresponding constraints of type (\ref{eq5NN}).
+In this case, $\lambda_{\rm unb}$ is the smallest value of $\lambda_N$ such that the operational point lies on the border of the achievable region.
+This corresponds to considering the hyperplane associated with $p=1$ and $\ell_1=N$ in (\ref{eq5NN}), thus obtaining